Mortgage Life Loan

 Rental of the property

-If you wish to rent the mortgaged property, you must first obtain the written consent of the lending organization.
+If you wish to rent the mortgaged property, you must first obtain the written agreement of the lending organization.
 The mortgaged property may not under any circumstances be used for a professional activity.

 The loan agreement can be terminated in several ways: early repayment, sale of the property, death of the borrower.